Hire Financial Analysts

 Q: Your client is a subsidiary of a $20B consumer products conglomerate, specializing in baby products.
 Sales over the last five years have been steadily growing in North America, and they are now looking to expand internationally.
 How would you assess whether or not international expansion is a good idea?
 If it is, which countries offer the greatest five-year revenue opportunity?

-Good financial analysts will recognize that a market entry case will have critical data scattered across a number of inputs.
+Good financial analysts will recognize that a market entry case will have critical data scattered across a number of spreadsheets and sources.
 They will be on a mission to find certain facts and pull the pieces together.

 Financial analysis experts will be able to assess the situation and integrate the findings by focusing on the most relevant questions: